-- 2.3.3.1.1 The software requirements shall be demonstrated to satisfy the system and architecture requirements, both functional and non-functional.
-In particular, these requirements include reliability, availability and security requirements.
-The requirement documentation shall describe the design correctly and completely, and shall be understandable unambiguously by the community of its users (typically from different disciplines and backgrounds), eg implementers, maintainers, verifiers, reviewers and regulators. - 2.3.3.1.2 The software requirements document shall define the interfaces between the software and the following: the operator, the instrumentation (sensors and actuators), the computer hardware and other systems with which communication links exist. - 2.3.3.1.3 If requirement relaxations (graded requirements) are allowed for the qualification of certain specific types of software, these relaxations shall be justified and precisely defined in the safety plan, at the start of the project. - 2.3.3.1.4 The software requirements shall address the results of the computer system failure and hazard analyses (see common position 2.2.3.8).
+2.3.3.1.1 The software requirements shall be demonstrated to satisfy the system and architecture requirements, both functional and non-functional (see 2.1.3.2.2).
+The requirement documentation shall describe the design correctly and completely, and shall be understandable unambiguously by the community of its users (typically from different disciplines and backgrounds), eg implementers, maintainers, verifiers, reviewers and regulators.

+2.3.3.1.2 The software requirements document shall define the interfaces between the software and the following: the operator, the instrumentation (sensors and actuators), the computer hardware and other systems with which communication links exist.

+2.3.3.1.3 The software requirements shall address the results of the computer system failure and hazard analyses (see common position 2.2.3.8).
 The software requirements shall include the necessary supervision features to detect and report hardware failures.
 They shall also include the necessary supervision features for the software.
-In accordance with common position 2.8.3.1.2, the adequacy of automatic self supervision in combination with periodic testing during operation shall be demonstrated. - 2.3.3.1.5 Defensive programming techniques shall be employed where known states and ranges of variable and parameter values can be predicted.
+In accordance with common position 2.8.3.1.2, the adequacy of automatic self supervision in combination with periodic testing during operation shall be demonstrated.

+2.3.3.1.4 Defensive programming techniques shall be employed where known states and ranges of variable and parameter values can be predicted.
 For example, where the state of a valve can be either open or closed, a check shall be made that, after a finite change-over time, one state or the other is achieved.
 This should be done by checking open AND not closed, or closed AND not open.
-In the case of parameter ranges, if the output of a computation returns an out of range value then an error shall be notified (see also 2.1.3.2.3, 2.1.3.2.4, 2.2.3.7, 2.2.3.8 and 2.2.3.9). - 2.3.3.1.6 Requirements shall include an explicit and verifiable specification for the order of execution and timing inter-relationships, especially considering multiple concurrent physical processes, inter-process synchronization and shared resources.
-It shall be confirmed that constraints are included to ensure analysability and verifiability. - 2.3.3.1.7 The software shall be designed so that, where practicable, the correct operation of the plant actuator selection and addressing system is verified.
+In the case of parameter ranges, if the output of a computation returns an out of range value then an exception shall be notified (see also 2.1.3.2.3, 2.1.3.2.4, 2.2.3.7, 2.2.3.8 and 2.2.3.9).

+2.3.3.1.5 Requirements shall include an explicit and verifiable specification for the order of execution and timing inter-relationships, especially considering multiple concurrent physical processes, inter-process synchronization and shared resources.
+It shall be confirmed that constraints are included to ensure analysability and verifiability.

+2.3.3.1.6 The software shall be designed so that, where practicable, the correct operation of the plant actuator selection and addressing system is verified.
 The design shall also include means for verifying that the final actuated equipment has achieved the desired state in the required time.

-- 2.3.3.1.8 The computer system shall employ a hardware watchdog of demonstrably adequate reliability.
-This watchdog shall be serviced by a program operating at the base level of priority so as to detect problems such as programs locked in loops or deadlocked. - 2.3.3.1.9 If reliability targets are set for the computer based system, then the common positions and recommended practices of chapter 1.13 on reliability are applicable.
+2.3.3.1.7 The computer system shall employ a hardware watchdog of demonstrably adequate reliability.
+This watchdog shall be serviced by a program operating at the base level of priority so as to detect problems such as programs locked in loops or deadlocked.

+2.3.3.1.8 If reliability targets are set for the computer based system, then the common positions and recommended practices of chapter 1.13 on reliability are applicable.
 The level of reliability required from the software shall be explicitly stated, with the understanding that the achievement of a software reliability level is less demonstrable than other requirements.